In contrast, thermal spraying encompasses

 - Thermal spraying, using traditional heating methods, results in relatively lower coating precision.

-Moreover, cost is a significant factor depending on specific application requirements.
+Moreover, cost is a significant factor that must be evaluated according to specific application requirements, production scales, and long-term operational goals.